 Here is a list of all supported basemaps for your reference.

 We can also adjust the opacity and color of the basemap.
 The most optimal basemap options will depend on what type of data you plan to display on the map.
-For example, when I visualize my data with a heatmap, I could use black/white maps with less opacity to let the data speak for itself without distraction.
+For example, when you visualize your data with a heatmap, you could use black/white maps with less opacity to let the data speak for itself without distraction.